Bungles/ForgeNeoTray/README.md

 Portable, single `.exe`, no installer, no dependencies beyond Forge Neo itself.

-*Built with AI assistance (Claude), with extensive manual testing and debugging.*
+*Disclaimer: AI assistance (Claude) was used for debugging, optimisation, and implementation of some functions.*

 ![Settings window](settings_screenshot.png)